 As seen above, gingivitis and periodontitis are types of infections that can develop on the gums surrounding the natural teeth.

-An abscess coming from an untreated cavity is also likely to cause a gum infection.
+A dental abscess coming from an untreated cavity is also likely to cause a gum infection.
 This is called a periodontal abscess, which appears as a purulent infection inside the tissues surrounding the periodontal pocket.

 The most common gum infection symptoms on natural teeth are: